-Other price risk arises principally in relation to the Scheme's return seeking portfolio which includes directly held equities, as well as equities and alternative assets held in pooled vehicles.
+Other price risk arises principally in relation to the Scheme's return seeking portfolio which includes equities and alternative assets held in pooled vehicles.

 The Scheme manages this exposure to other price risk by constructing a diverse portfolio of investments across various markets.